Davis Sextant to Celestaire Bubble Artificial Horizon Adapter

 Press fit the more narrow end(22mm) into artificial horizon, you need not cut off the Plath/Tamiya fork mounts for standard sextants unless you want, larger(23mm) tube end fits into the friction fit telescope mount on Davis plastic sextants.
 This may appear wrong size but the inside of the Celestaire sight sun shade tapers inward to a cylindrical area, tests show a perfect hand tight fit in the sight and proper removable friction fit in the sextant.

-Celestaire Bubble Horizon Adapter for Davis Sextants by biketool is licensed under the Attribution - Non-Commercial - No Derivatives license.
+Celestaire Bubble Horizon Adapter for Davis Sextants by biketool is licensed under the Creative Commons - Attribution - Non-Commercial - No Derivatives license.

 What does this mean?